perez987/AppleHDA-back-on-macOS-26-Tahoe/README.md

 I've tested them and they seem to work fine for installing AppleHDA.kext and for reverting the installation.

-Due to its simplicity, below are some comments about MyKextInstaller.

 ### Requirements for MyKextInstaller and SimpleLoader

 - Tahoe beta 1 Kernel Debug Kit ([KDK 26.0 build 25A5279m](https://developer.apple.com/download/all/?q=kernel)).
 You must download and install it yourself before using SimpleLoader, MyKextInstaller downloads and installs it for you.
 Updating Tahoe partially breaks KDK installation, and you will need to reinstall it